rossabaker/maven-sbt/README.md

 ------------

 * Simple Build Tool
-* Maven installed, with `mvn` available on the shell path.

 A Quick Warning
 ---------------

 This plugin has not been extensively tested and extends SBT in ways which SBT was not built to be extended.
-It may have a massive number of bugs and I may abandon it and just stick to using Ivy via SBT and having repos without checksums or snapshot build numbers.
-Who knows.
+It may have a massive number of bugs and unimplemented integration points.
+SBT's artifact API is based pretty much exclusively on Ivy and doesn't always map well to Aether (the library underlying Maven).

+Right now, though, you can:

+* download dependencies with sources (even transitively)
+* publish artifacts locally (e.g., `mvn install`)
+* publish artifacts remotely (e.g., `mvn deploy` **including snapshots and metadata**)

 How To Use